-- Log in to Shopify admin area, copy original Url from the admin url to use as “Cart Url” in the form below
+- Log in to your Shopify store admin area, copy the admin Url (remove /admin) to use as “Cart Url” in migration.

-- Click Save App, you will see your API Password.
+- Click Save App, at the Admin API area you will see API Key and Password.
 Copy and paste it into the corresponding field and proceed to the next step.

 3.2.
 Step 2: Migration Configuration

 - Select suitable Languages, Order Statuses and Currencies for Shopify store.